-Throughout every region we keep on top of the education agenda and drive the discussion at national level by.
+Throughout every region we keep on top of the education agenda and drive the discussion at national level.
 We do this by advocating on behalf of parents in education through media interviews and newspaper/magazine features, and responding to education-related consultations, using parent voice research to evidence our submissions.
 See below for details of our activities in each region.

 - We secured Ian Mearns MP's agreement to set up and chair an All Party Parliamentary Group on Parental Participation in Education at Westminster and launched in July 2020.
 Now fully functioning with Parentkind as the secretariat

 - We work closely with DFE, Ofsted, Ofqual, NEU, The Chartered College of Teaching, NGA, the Parental Engagement Network and reach out to a wide range of other organisations

 - We actively raise our concerns and the parent viewpoint with education decision-makers including ministers and shadow ministers, the Education Select Committee, MPs and the Education Recovery Commissioner

 - We write responses based on parent voice evidence to policy-focused consultations from the DfE, National Audit Office, Future Perfect Education Commission, Ofqual, Ofsted and others